Lucs1590/vgg_bpca/README.md

 ```

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Lucs1590/vgg_bpca/blob/master/LICENSE.md) file for details.
+This project is licensed under the Apache 2.0 - see the [LICENSE](https://github.com/Lucs1590/vgg_bpca/blob/master/LICENSE.md) file for details.